cherrypicker707/Dotfiles/README.md

 # Dotfiles
 This repository contains configurations files for my Linux operating system.

-My configuration uses **catppuccin mocha** colorscheme everywhere, where it is possible.
+My configuration uses **Catppuccin Mocha** colorscheme everywhere, where it is possible.

 Neovim configuration is based on **kickstart.nvim**.